Ceili Leahy Day of Service

 Whom we serve:

-Nonprofit organizations that volunteers have served so far include: Loisann’s Hope House, Mary Washington Hospice at Harbor House, Friends of the Rappahannock, Fairy Godmother Project, Fredericksburg City Schools, Downtown Greens, Tree Fredericksburg, and Greater Fredericksburg Habitat for Humanity.
+Nonprofit organizations that volunteers have served so far include: Loisann’s Hope House, Mary Washington Hopsice & Grief Support Services at Harbor House, Friends of the Rappahannock, Fairy Godmother Project, Fredericksburg City Schools, Downtown Greens, Tree Fredericksburg, and Greater Fredericksburg Habitat for Humanity.
 The Day of Service has now become a tradition for JMHS students to get involved and volunteer around Fredericksburg.

 Local businesses sponsor the Day of Service events.
-Over the years our generous sponsors have included White Oak Animal Hospital, Suzy Stone Century 21 Redwood, J. Brian’s Tap Room, Fredericksburg Ballet Centre, Rappahannock Development Group, Coleman Motor Company, Inc., and Blackhawk Homes, LLC.
-Traditionally our sponsors have allowed us to purchase supplies for service projects, refreshments for volunteers, and “Ceili Leahy Day of Service” tee shirts for all our volunteers - a visible reminder of Ceili’s passion for volunteerism and our commitment to community service.
-This fall, our sponsors will be helping us to provide stationary, stamps, and supplies for students to write their letters and cards and create artwork for assisted living residents, hospice patients, and elementary school students.
+Over the years our generous sponsors have included White Oak Animal Hospital, Suzy Stone Century 21 Redwood, J. Brian’s Tap Room, Fredericksburg Ballet Centre, Rappahannock Development Group, Coleman Motor Company, Inc., Blackhawk Homes, LLC, Meadows Farms, Bartlett Tree Experts, Dominion Energy, Arbor Care: Complete Tree Service LLC, Sally Harman Field at Snowden Farm LLC, and Black Knight Technology Inc. Traditionally our sponsors have allowed us to purchase supplies for service projects, refreshments for volunteers, and “Ceili Leahy Day of Service” tee shirts for all our volunteers - a visible reminder of Ceili’s passion for volunteerism and our commitment to community service.

 The Volunteer Hours Tracking Sheet is an optional way for students to track the hours volunteered, either in person or virtual.
 Students can earn the Virginia Department of Education Board of Education’s Excellence in Civics Education Seal for their diploma by volunteering 50 hours over their high school career and complete 2 courses (Virginia & US History and Virginia & US Government) with a grade of “B or higher.
 Students should communicate with their school counselor that they are working toward the seal.
 Please set up an appointment with your school counselor to sign off on the hours.